Most interesting landmarks of Israel

 - Megiddo church – North.
 Remnants of one of the oldest known church buildings.
 This church was built in the 3rd century AD and here still is found a fine mosaic floor with Greek inscription mentioning Jesus Christ.

 - Stella Maris Monastery – Haifa.
-Worldwide center of Carmelites on Mount Carmel.
-Rebuilt in 1836 in site where hermits settled already in the 12th century.
+A worldwide center of Carmelites on Mount Carmel.
+Rebuilt in 1836 in the site where hermits settled already in the 12th century.

 Shrines of Bahá’í Faith